transformerlab/transformerlab-app/README.md

 ## License

-Distributed under the ???
-License.
+Distributed under the AGPL V3 License.
 See `LICENSE.txt` for more information.

 ## Reference